 An anion is an ion with a negative charge.

-In the representative elements, the first three columns will tend to LOSE electrons and form cations.
+In the representative elements, the first three columns tend to LOSE electrons and form cations.

-Columns V, VI and VII will tend to GAIN electrons and form anions.
+Columns V, VI and VII tend to GAIN electrons and form anions.

 Whether other elements gain or lose electrons is based on ionization energy.